dotnet/android/Documentation/guides/building-apps/build-properties.md

 /p:AndroidUseAapt2=True
 ```

-Added in Xamarin.Android 8.3. `AndroidUseAapt2=false` is deprecated in
+Added in Xamarin.Android 8.3.
+Setting `AndroidUseAapt2` to `false` is
-Xamarin.Android 11.2.
+deprecated in Xamarin.Android 11.2.

 ## AndroidUseApkSigner